SebastianBrazil/Tip-Calculator-SBS/README.md

 4/2/24 pt2: Added a lot of desktop styling as well as made some logic modifications.
 Responsiveness, hovers and active states, and some more desktop styling are still needed.
 4/2/24 pt3: All of the styling is done, the next thing to work on is the hover and focus states.
 4/3/24 pt1: Finished all of the hovers and focus states, with some more logic sprinkled in.
 Finally mobile can commence.
+4/3/24 pt2: Completed mobile, along the way modifying some code for the desktop version as well.
+Finished.

 Peer Review: